HEART SURFACES AND BORDERS

 • Left ventricle extending to apex

-• Faces the left lung
+• Faces your left lung

 • Important for evaluating left ventricular size and shape